cfreyes7/visualstudiocode/readme.md

-This is a sample website built using HTML5 and CSS.
+This project is done with HTML5 and CSS